algorithms-in-action/algorithms-in-action.github.io/src/algorithms/explanations/BFSExp.md

-Others of these algorithms work with weighted graphs (with positive weights for all edges), where the aim is to find the least cost path(s), while Prim's algorithm finds a minumum spanning tree of the graph (the least cost path that connects all edges).
+Others of these algorithms work with weighted graphs (with positive weights for all edges), where the aim is to find the least cost path(s), while Prim's algorithm finds a minumum spanning tree of the graph (the least cost set of edges that connects all nodes, if the graph is connected).

 These graph search algorithms can be used for both directed and undirected graphs; in AIA we use undirected graphs for simplicity.